 There are still working BBC VPN services out there’ but make sure you check before you invest in a long subscriptions.
 The software we use is called Identity Cloaker and it’s been all around the world with me for the last decade.
 Don’t worry that it doesn’t advertise the TV watching side of the functionality – that’s deliberate to keep a low profile, you’ll get plenty of support if you need it.
 Indeed many times you hear that a BBC iPlayer VPN has stopped working it’s normally due to the company being careless and advertising the functionality directly.

-Try out the trial here to see how well it works for only a few Euros.
+You’ll see how well it works for only a few Euros.